 We see the clash between the old and new normal on a regular basis in the marine industry.
-In some respects the industry has moved with the times.
+In some respects, the industry has moved with the times.
 For example, the use of CAD models instead of line drawings is now standard practice in vessel design.
 In other respects, though, the industry is slow to change.
-There is a continued insistence on confirming each design suitability via towing tank testing of a physical scaled model.
-The limitations of towing tanks are well known: translating model-scale measurements to full-scale vessels is open to many uncertainties and requires the use of empirical scaling formulae.
-Also, due to the differences in Reynolds number, it is difficult to study interactions between key components accurately such as propellers, appendages, and hulls.
+There is a continued insistence on confirming each design’s suitability via towing tank testing of a physical scaled model.
+The limitations of towing tanks are well known: Translating model-scale measurements to full-scale vessels is open to many uncertainties and requires the use of empirical scaling formulae.
+Also, due to the differences in Reynolds number, it is difficult to study interactions between key components accurately such as propellers, appendages and hulls.
 Dependence on this limited, expensive and time-consuming method is holding the industry back from innovating in design and efficiency.

 This resistance to switching to digital simulation is even more interesting when the marine industry can also be a world leader in innovation and new technology.
 For example, Maersk is investing in using blockchain in the global supply chain, aiming to promote more efficient and secure global trade.

-The marine new normal
+The marine new normal: Full-scale CFD

-This new white paper takes a measured look at the use of full-scale CFD simulation.
-The author, Professor Peric, argues that full-scale CFD increases the value that simulation brings to marine design.
+This white paper takes a measured look at the use of full-scale CFD simulation.
+The author, Professor Milovan Peric, argues that full-scale CFD increases the value that simulation brings to marine design.
 He works through several marine applications and looks at the common reservations in the industry.
 He concludes:

 “Many experienced users in the maritime sector are already routinely and successfully applying CFD simulations under full-scale conditions.
 For those who are still hesitating, it is time to start gathering experience since the trend is clear.
 Using Simcenter STAR-CCM+ makes it possible to meet the goal of conducting full-scale analysis of complete systems under realistic operating conditions by creating a digital twin of the real system.”

-Watch this webinar to learn how digital tools can change your approach on how to design a ship.
-Ensure all requirements are met and remove the design spiral from your process.
+Download the full white paper by Professor Peric here.
+Watch this webinar to learn how digital tools can change your approach on how to design a ship, ensuring all requirements are met and removing the design spiral from your process.